 The purpose of these fundamental governance documentation is to detail the purpose and regulate the rights and responsibilities of the HOA including the executives and the members.

 In both forms the governance documentation applicable are considered to be a contract that binds every member of the HOA.
-The members are also bound to the provisions in these documents because the title deed conditions imposed in regard to the individual properties in the Screen Shot 2015-04-22 at 15.25.51estate must set out that any registered owner of such a property is a member of the HOA and obliged to comply with its governance documents, and that no registration of any transfer can take place until the HOA has issued a clearance certificate confirming that all amounts due to the HOA by the person transferring the property have been paid.
+The members are also bound to the provisions in these documents because the title deed conditions imposed in regard to the individual properties in the estate must set out that any registered owner of such a property is a member of the HOA and obliged to comply with its governance documents, and that no registration of any transfer can take place until the HOA has issued a clearance certificate confirming that all amounts due to the HOA by the person transferring the property have been paid.
 The constitution and MOI will also require that any sale agreement must include a reference to these obligations.

 It often occurs in practice that these documents make provision for the executives to make regulations, rules and architectural guidelines that are binding on the members.
 The terms of the abovementioned documents cannot contravene or contradict any term in the constitution or MOI.
 The rules and regulations should be reasonably necessary, apply equally to all members and be within the scope of the executive’s rule-making authority as set out in the primary governance documentation.
 The constitution or MOI can also refer to other documents such as agreements with the local municipality or other service providers, and can incorporate such external documents by specific reference.